-- 1. Any lodging business which fails to remit any assessment imposed by this Plan within the time required shall pay a penalty of ten percent (10%) of the amount of the assessment in additional to the amount of the assessment. - 2.
-Any lodging business which fails to remit any delinquent remittance on or before a period of thirty (30) days following the date on which the remittance first became delinquent shall pay a second delinquency penalty of ten percent (10%) of the amount of the assessment in addition to the amount of the assessment and the ten percent (10%) penalty first imposed. - 3.
-If the collecting City determines that the non-payment of any remittance due under this Plan is due to fraud, a penalty of twenty-five percent (25%) of the amount of the assessment shall be added thereto in addition to the penalties stated in subsections 1 and 2 of this section. - 4.
-In addition to the penalties imposed, any lodging business which fails to remit any assessment imposed by this article shall pay interest at the rate of one-half of one percent (0.5%) or fraction thereof on the amount of the assessment, exclusive of penalties, from the date on which the remittance first became delinquent until paid.
+- 1. Original Delinquency: Any lodging business that fails to remit the assessment within the time required shall pay a penalty of ten percent (10%) of the amount of the assessment in addition to the amount of the assessment. - 2.
+Continued Delinquency: Any lodging business that fails to remit the assessment on or before a period of thirty (30) days following the date of which the assessment first became delinquent shall pay a second delinquency penalty of ten percent (10%) of the amount of the assessment. - 3.
+Fraud: If the City determines that the nonpayment of the assessment is due to fraud, a penalty of twenty-five percent (25%) of the amount of the assessment shall be added to the amount in addition to any penalties. - 4.
+Interest: In addition to the penalties imposed, any lodging business failing to timely remit the assessment shall pay interest at the rate of one-half of one percent (0.5%) per month or fraction thereof on the amount of the assessment, exclusive of penalties, from the date on which the assessment first became delinquent until the assessment is paid. - 5.
+Penalties and Interest Merged with Assessment: Every penalty imposed and such interest as accrues shall become a part of the assessment required to be paid.

-E. Time and Manner for Collecting Assessments
+F. Time and Manner for Collecting Assessments

-The VCWTBID assessment will be implemented beginning July 1, 2015 and will continue for ten (10) years through June 30, 2025.
-Each City will be responsible for collecting the assessment on a monthly basis (including any delinquencies, penalties and interest) from each lodging business located within their respective boundaries, within the VCWTBID.
-Each City shall take all reasonable efforts to collect the assessments from each lodging business.
-Each City shall forward the assessments collected to the Owners' Association.
-Each City may retain the actual cost of collecting delinquent assessments from the penalties and interest collected.
-If Cities collect delinquent VCWTBID assessments and Transient Occupancy Tax concurrently, only the proportional cost of collecting the delinquent VCWTBID assessment may be retained by the cities from the penalties and interest collected.
+The OTMD assessment will be implemented beginning April 1, 2019 and will continue for five (5) years through March 31, 2024.
+The City will be responsible for collecting the assessment on a monthly basis (including any delinquencies, penalties and interest) from each lodging business.
+The City shall take all reasonable efforts to collect the assessments from each lodging business.
+The City shall forward the assessments collected to the Owners' Association.